‘Westworld’ Season 2: How Do The Park Guns Work?

 In the opening scene of Episode 3 of HBO’s Westworld Season 2, a gun was used to work out if a person was human or host.
 It has since gotten viewers asking just how the guns in the theme parks of Westworld really work.
-Just how to they establish whom they are pointed at?
+Just how do they establish whom they are pointed at?

 SPOILER ALERT: This article discusses Episode 3 (titled “Virtu e Fortuna”) of HBO’s Westworld Season 2.
 Please proceed with caution if you have not yet viewed this episode and wish to avoid spoilers.